 2. If you plan on making quite a few purchases, go for the Wine Check

 Bringing home a case of wine by just checking the box case on a plane is not a good idea.
 Those boxes can tear and get thrown around in transit.
 If the bottles aren’t properly padded, the wine might not make it to your destination in one piece.

 Instead, get yourself a Wine Check, which is basically a small rolling suitcase designed to perfectly protect a case of wine (that’s 12 bottles), all packed neatly and safe, ready to go into the plane’s underbelly.
 The case is sturdy but lightweight and stays under most airline’s weight restrictions, too.

 You might check to see if your airline has a policy or any specials on traveling with wine.
-It’s rather uncommon, but they do exist.
-One of the most well-known programs is Alaska Airline’s Taste and Tote program in Washington state, which allows you to check a box of wine for free.
+Well-known programs include Alaska Airline’s Taste and Tote program in Washington state and Sonoma County Airport’s Wine Flies Free which allow you to check a box of wine for free.

 3. If you pack wine in your suitcase, protect it

 While your wonderful bottle of wine will likely be just fine swaddled in layers of t-shirts and underwear in your normal suitcase, accidents can — and will — happen.